Allison Lansky, LMFT, CEDS, NCC

 856-722-9043, ext.
 706

-Allison Lansky has over 25 years of experience in the field of psychology and working with individuals, couples, and families.
-During her pursuit of higher education, she ran an in-home behavior modification program for children on the autism spectrum offering education and support to parents.
-In 2009, she started treating eating disorders patients in the acute care setting.
-She performed in a clinical and a leadership role on a multidisciplinary team treating the full range of feeding and eating disorders for children, adolescents, adults and their respective partners and families.
-Within the scope of this work, she facilitated groups on a variety of topics including Cognitive Behavior Therapy and Grief, Loss & Meaning.
-She has experience with patients ages 8 and up, of all genders, across all demographics, with a variety of comorbid diagnoses including mood and anxiety disorders, addiction, sexual trauma, and non-suicidal self-harm.
+Allison Lansky has over 25 years of experience in the field of psychology and counseling with individuals, couples, and families.
+From 2009-2021 she treated patients with eating disorders at Penn Medicine Princeton Medical Center in the acute care setting.
+She was a clinician and leader on a multidisciplinary team treating the full range of feeding and eating disorders for children, adolescents, adults and their respective partners and families.
+She also facilitated groups on a variety of topics including Cognitive Behavior Therapy, and Grief, Loss & Meaning.
+She has experience with all genders and demographics, with a variety of comorbid diagnoses including mood and anxiety disorders, alexithymia, sexual trauma, and non-suicidal self-harm.
+These experiences have helped her to be flexible, creative, and multidimensional in her work with patients.

 Allison attended The College of New Jersey where she earned her bachelor’s degree in psychology, her master’s degree in community counseling, and her educational specialist degree in marriage and family therapy.
 She is a Licensed Marriage and Family Therapist, a Nationally Board-Certified Eating Disorders Specialist, and she holds a National Certification in Counseling from the National Board of Certified Counselors.